akshit876/lsr-be/SCANNER_PLC_INTEGRATION_README.md

 - **Register 3002**: Next 8 characters of scanner data
 - **...and so on** until all scanner data is written
 - **Register 2999**: Status register containing the total number of registers used
-- Uses the existing `writeRegistersFull` function for efficient bulk writing
+- Uses the existing `writeRegisterFull` function for efficient bulk writing
 - Each register can hold 8 characters (16 bits = 2 bytes per character)
 - Automatically calculates how many registers are needed based on scanner data length